Townhouses and Houses in Gibraltar: What Is Available and Prices in 2026

 How much does a house cost in Gibraltar?

-Townhouses range from around GBP 600,000 for a smaller property needing work to GBP 2,000,000 or more for a large, renovated property in a prime location.
-Pricing is roughly GBP 400-600 per square foot.
+Based on public listings, townhouses range from around £600,000 for a smaller property needing work to £2,000,000 or more for a large, renovated property in a prime location.
+Scarcity and condition are the two biggest price variables.

 Are Gibraltar townhouses freehold or leasehold?

 Almost always leasehold, typically with 150+ year leases.
 This is standard for all property in Gibraltar.
-The practical implications are minimal for long leases but always check remaining term and lease conditions before buying.
+The practical implications are minimal for long leases, but always check the remaining term and lease conditions before buying.

 What is the alternative to buying a house in Gibraltar?